seatable/seatable-admin-docs/docs/installation-rework/single_node_install.md

 **If, for whatever reason, the installation fails, how do I to start from a clean slate again?**

-Stop all containers, remove the folder `/opt/seatable-server` and start again.
+Stop all containers, remove the folder `/opt/seatable-compose` and start again.

-**What if no no url is pointing to the SeaTable server?**
+**What if no url is pointing to the SeaTable server?**

 No problem.
-Just enter your local IP-Adress instead of the URL to the .env file.
+Just enter your local IP-Adress instead of the URL into the .env file.